KEY STATUTES and LEGAL DECISIONS in the JANE DOE cases

 In June of 2017, Backpage argued that the Seattle case (JS v Village Voice Media Holdings, Backpage, et al) should be dismissed for lack of evidence.
 The court found in favor of JS and that case will go to trial in October of 2017.

-Inspired by the film, a public interest group in California called Consumer Watchdog was motivated to research ties between Backpage and the Electronic Frontier Foundation and Center for Democracy and Technology (two internet freedom groups supported by the tech industry).
+Inspired by the film, a public interest group in California, Consumer Watchdog, was motivated to research ties between Backpage and the Electronic Frontier Foundation and Center for Democracy and Technology (two internet freedom groups supported by the tech industry), which have actively intervened in support of Backpage in several cases filed by Jane Doe children.
 Read the 49-page blistering report here and Consumer Watchdog’s letter to Google executives here.

 RESOURCES ON CHILD SEX TRAFFICKING